northwang/Memory-integration/README.md

 # Memory-integration
-This is the simulation code used in the paper: "[Dynamic organization of cell assemblies in retrospective memory integration: a simulation study]"
+This is the simulation code used in the paper: "[Retrospective memory integration is accompanied with dynamic organization of cell assemblies]"

 ## Set up
 You need Matlab to run this code.
 We tested it on Matlab R2018b.